Training Plans · Simple Running Guides

 How long should my training plan be?

 It depends on your race and experience.
-Beginners need 16-20 weeks for a marathon, 12-14 for a half.
-Experienced runners can get away with 12 weeks for a marathon if they already have a solid base.
-The plan creator automatically sizes this for you based on your race date and current fitness.
+Many beginners do best with 16 to 20 weeks for a marathon and 12 to 14 weeks for a half marathon.
+Experienced runners may use a shorter plan if they already have a steady base.
+The plan creator sizes this for you based on your race date and current fitness.

 What’s the difference between easy, tempo, and threshold?